weaveworks/weave/reweave/BUILDING.md

 > NOTE: The new process currently does not build the weave Docker plugin.
 Nor does it run any tests.
 This may change in the future.

+The new process is controlled by a Makefile, located at `reweave/Makefile`.
+This calls scripts located at `reweave/tools`.
+In the future, we should try to maintain this "harness", and only add/change the scripts as required.
+So, going forward, all anyone has to do is `cd reweave && make build && make scan`, no matter how the build process is evolved.

 ## What you need

 * Docker v23.0.1 or later
 * An account on an image registry, like the Docker Hub
+* `make`
 * [grype](https://github.com/anchore/grype) 0.59.0 or later for image scanning
 * The `tools` directory contents.
 Run `git submodule update --init`.

+## Build steps

-## During development
+### During development

 At the start of each development cycle, edit [reweave/Makefile](Makefile) and set `IMAGE_VERSION` should be set to something later than the currently published version, perhaps with a prerelease suffix.
-Also, set `REGISTRY_USER` to a your registry user account.
+Also, set `REGISTRY_USER` to *your* registry user account.

 After you make code or configurations changes, run the following in the `reweave` directory: